fedorenchik/PlanetVim/docs/GUIDE.md

 GUI transfer copies the complete buffer, including unsaved text, to a new GVim process and waits for acknowledgement.
 Move closes the original view only after successful transfer; the original buffer remains hidden for recovery.
 A failed or timed-out transfer keeps the source.

 Environment → Edit Environment uses the current process environment, and applies edited `NAME=value` lines when its scratch buffer closes.
 Removing a line does not unset a variable; set an empty value explicitly if desired.
-SDK activation affects only this GVim and its future children.
+SDK activation and compiler selection save environment overrides for the selected project/configuration; other projects and GVim's own environment retain their values.
 See [INTEGRATIONS.md](INTEGRATIONS.md) for compiler, SDK, kernel, deployment, and analyzer workflows.

 ## Startup and plugin loading